Code-Institute-Submissions/cat-union/README.md

 ### Testing Methods

-For detailed information of the testing follow the link to the document [here](testing.md)
+For information on the testing, follow the link to the document [here](testing.md)
 ##### Back to [top](#table-of-contents)
 ---